ssuhung/google-search-language/README.md

 * Adjust button color on bright theme
 * Launch on all google search urls (menifest.json)
 * Adjust button's CSS
-* Check if the language parameter exist before append
 * Detect if current search language is set
 * Better looks for option
 * Interchangable order